Y0Coss/docs-fork/pages/network/load_balancer/case_blue_green/guide.en-gb.md

 ### Initial deployment

-Once you have finished configuring the components of the OVHcloud Load Balancer service, you now just need to apply your changes.
+Once you have finished configuring the components of the OVHcloud Load Balancer service, the only thing left to do is apply your changes.

-#### Via the OVHcloud Control Panel:
+#### Via the OVHcloud Control Panel

 ![Apply your changes to the zone](images/deploy.png){.thumbnail}

-#### Via the API:
+#### Via the OVHcloud API

 > [!api]
 >